Russia-Ukraine war: Key things to know about the conflict

 HOW IS THE WORLD RESPONDING TO THE WAR?

 Six Western nations have called for a U.N.
 Security Council meeting on Ukraine on Thursday.
 The United Kingdom’s U.N.
-Mission tweeted Wednesday that “Russia is committing war crimes and targeting civilians.
+Mission tweeted Wednesday that the six countries asked for the meeting, saying: “Russia is committing war crimes and targeting civilians.
 Russia’s illegal war on Ukraine is a threat to us all.”

 The mission said the meeting was requested by six Security Council members and posted their flags — the U.K., United States, France, Ireland, Norway and Albania.
 It has not yet been officially scheduled.

-Zelenskyy acknowledged in his speech to the U.S. Congress that the no-fly zone may not happen.
+Zelenskyy acknowledged in his speech to the U.S. Congress that the no-fly zone he has sought to “close the sky” over his country may not happen.
 Still, he said the U.S. must sanction Russian lawmakers and block imports, in addition to providing military assistance.

-“We need you right now,” Zelenskyy said in remarks livestreamed to the U.S. Capitol, which were punctuated with a graphic video showing the grisly aftermath of the invasion.
+“We need you right now,” Zelenskyy said in remarks livestreamed to the U.S. Capitol, which were punctuated with a graphic video contrasting Ukraine before the invasion with the grisly aftermath.

+In an unprecedented move,the Council of Europe expelled Russia from the continent’s foremost human rights body.
+Staff even went outside its headquarters in Strasbourg, France, and took down the Russian flag.

+Tiny Kox, the president of the Parliamentary Assembly of the Council of Europe, said the expulsion “was necessary, and I am glad we dared to do so.”

 Biden announced that the U.S. is sending an additional $800 million in military assistance — including anti-aircraft and anti-armor weapons and drones — to Ukraine, making a total of $2 billion in such aid sent to Kyiv since Biden took office more than a year ago.